Vitamins like Vitamin D, calcium, and multivitamins are amongst the most popular dietary supplements people take.

 This imbalance can contribute to cardiovascular disease, cancer, inflammatory and autoimmune diseases.

-Omega 3s play important role in our diet as they decrease inflammation throughout the body, lower blood pressure, reduce blood clotting, decrease stroke, lower heart failure risk, and reduce irregular heartbeats.
+Omega 3s play an important role in our diet as they decrease inflammation throughout the body, lower blood pressure, reduce blood clotting, decrease stroke, lower heart failure risk, and reduce irregular heartbeats.

 Omega-3 fatty acids have proven to reduce the production of molecules and substances linked to inflammation, such as inflammatory eicosanoids and cytokines